 Santos Barco Muñoz got to know The Coffee Quest thanks to a local coffee grower.
-This is the first year working with him, but we both are thrilled about future collaborations.
+2021 is the first year working with him, but we both are thrilled about future collaborations.
 He indeed noticed that since the beginning of our collaboration, his life has improved especially thanks to the higher and fair prices we pay to him.
-Transparency is our value that captured his attention the most.
+Transparency in business is what captured his attention the most.

 The small Finca El Papayo takes care of the environment by re-using the by-product from the coffee cherries as organic material, which have been placed into the soil to decompose.
 Moreover, they collect the residual water after the washing process to avoid any contamination.

 Santos Barco tries to use products and techniques as natural as possible, such as using a scythe to manage bushes.
 As for the control of pests and fungal diseases in crops, for example, the roya, he treats it with ecological control, such as sulfocalcico broth.
 As for broca disease, he uses natural smokes.
 For the rest of the bushes, he treats them

 La Sierrita is our fully traceable group lot from small farmers.
 The varieties grown by these farmers are Caturra, Colombia, and Castillo.